Kaiser Permanente has developed and implemented an effective model for family violence prevention in the health care setting.

 We started the Family Violence Prevention Program at Kaiser Permanente Richmond Medical Center in 1998.
 This innovative model of care program provides a comprehensive and integrated approach to build awareness, provide care, and prevent domestic violence.

-Now, we're implementing the Family Violence Prevention Program model at all our facilities.
+Now, we've implemented the Family Violence Prevention Program model at all our facilities.

-Since implementation of the program, identification of our members affected by domestic violence has increased six-fold.
+Since implementation of the program, identification of our members affected by domestic violence has increased significantly.
 Knowing what our members are experiencing allows our clinicians to provide them with the help needed to change their situation.
-This increase in identification is taking place in regular office visits, rather than in the emergency department, which suggests we are helping people before more serious injury occurs.

 Kaiser Permanente is proud to be a leader in addressing the problems of family violence by working with our partners in health care and the community to develop programs that work.
 It's just another example of how we're caring for the total health of our members' mind, body, and spirit.